 "Patient movement" is about how information flow supports healthcare flow.

-Most healthcare encounters involve transitions between teams and locations.
-Complex encounters have multiple overlapping transitions.
-This can challenge care coordination.
+Many healthcare encounters include transitions between teams and locations.
+Complex encounters can have multiple overlapping transitions.
 A trauma patient can, for example, have tasks distributed among emergency, critical care, operating room, ward, interventional diagnostics and other teams.
-Each may have focus for a time, with context-specific orders, measures and workflows.
-Each context (e.g. Pre-Admission Clinic, Intra-procedure, Recovery, operating room, ICU) may represent a different “Phase of Care”.
+Each may have focus for a period of time, with context-specific orders, measures and workflows.
+Each context (e.g. Pre-Admission Clinic, Intra-procedure, Recovery, operating room, ICU) may reflect a different “Phase of Care”.

-The Connect Care clinical information system (CIS) is designed to organize health care across person, place and time.
-It has tools (navigators, order sets, plans, etc.) to facilitate transitions.
-Orders, as a form of clinical task management, can be particularly transition-sensitive because they can be phase-of-care-tagged to ensure that they are activated in the right location and care context.
+The Connect Care clinical information system (CIS) can help coordinate care across person, place and time.
+It has tools (navigators, order sets, plans, etc.) that facilitate patient movement.
+Orders are especially transition-sensitive because they can be phase-of-care-tagged to ensure that they are activated in the right location and context.

-There is no simple workflow that addresses all care transitions.
-Different tips help if, for example, a patient is admitted from the emergency room versus from an outpatient clinic or hospital outpatient department.
-The more challenging care transitions are addressed in sub-sections:
+There is no simple workflow that addresses all transitions.
+Different tips help if, for example, a patient is admitted from the emergency room, or from an outpatient clinic, or from a hospital outpatient department.
+Some care transitions are addressed in sub-sections:

 The following resources compile guidance about patient movement and care transitions.
 Prescribers should focus on transitions that they most frequently encounter; being be sure to review just the relevant bits of the Patient Movement Guide.
 The Guide is very long.
 The first few pages allow the user to select a 'from' and a 'to' context and so jump to the relevant section of the Guide.